Fertility Myths: What’s True vs. What’s False

 Fertility Myths, Debunked

-Breastfeeding prevents ovulation.
 While it’s true that one of the main hormones needed for lactation, called prolactin, tends to suppress progesterone, some women are actually more fertile after having a baby.
-Proov can help women understand whether or not they are ovulating postpartum by measuring progesterone.
+Proov can help women understand whether or not they are ovulating postpartum by measuring PdG levels, a progesterone metabolite in urine.
 If Proov tests are turning positive, then you are most likely ovulating, even if you are still breastfeeding!